Chuma and Susi: Search for the source of the Nile

 Livingstone's reputation had been damaged by reports of failure, but he still saw himself as a missionary using exploration to spread Christianity and commerce, and thus end slavery.
 He still had a lot of public support, and in Britain took up the suggestion from Roderick Murchison of the Royal Geographical Society of exploring water systems, hoping to establish the source of the Nile.
-Government support was now minimal, but he was again given significant funding by his friend since university, James "Paraffin" Young.
+Government support was minimal, but he was given significant funding by his friend since university, James "Paraffin" Young.

 He returned on 11 September 1865 to Bombay, where he recruited four of his previous crew members; "two Shupanga men" (Susi and Amoda), and the "two Wayaus, Wakatani and Chuma".
 From the Nassick African Asylum for freed slaves, he engaged nine lads recommended by Sir Bartle Frere, Governor of Bombay.
-Frere also provided twelve sepoys of the Bombay Marine Battalion under a havildar (corporal), and use of a ship to Zanzibar.
+Frere also provided 12 sepoys of the Bombay Marine Battalion under a havildar (corporal), and use of a ship to Zanzibar.
 Helped by the British Consul at Johanna, Livingstone hired ten Comoro Islanders he referred to as "Johanna men".
 Their leader, known as Ali Moosa or Musa, had been a crew member on Pioneer during the Zambesi expedition.